Best-Rated Ovens

 Haier was founded in China in 1984 and is the owner of Fisher & Paykel.
 Here in NZ, the brand is often considered a cheaper alternative to Fisher & Paykel products, delivering great design and features at an affordable price.

-Its range of built-in ovens comprises 18 appliances.
-Cheaper models are priced around $850, while more expensive ovens come with all the modern features you’d expect, like pyrolytic cleaning, air frying, rotisseries and even wi-fi.
-Haier’s range of freestanding models is more limited, just seven models, which are priced from just under $800.
+Its range of built-in ovens comprises 26 appliances, boasting features such as pyrolytic cleaning, air frying, rotisseries and even wi-fi.
+Haier’s range of freestanding models is limited to ten models.

 Other oven brands